Skip to main content

 Tidewater glaciers, humpback whales breaching at arm's length, and wilderness that redefines the word.

-Alaska is the rare destination that actually lives up to the superlatives.
-The glaciers are genuinely massive.
-The wildlife encounters are authentically wild.
-And the scale of the landscape — 586,000 square miles of mountains, rainforest, tundra, and coastline — is difficult to process until you are standing in the middle of it.
+I’ve sent more groups to Alaska than anywhere else, and I still can’t fully explain what happens to people up there.
+The glaciers are genuinely massive — Margerie Glacier in Glacier Bay stands 250 feet tall and stretches a mile wide.
+The wildlife encounters aren’t staged.
+And the scale of the landscape — 586,000 square miles of mountains, rainforest, tundra, and coastline — is difficult to process until you’re standing in the middle of it, watching a humpback whale launch itself out of the water 200 yards from your ship.

-Most Alaska cruises navigate the Inside Passage, a network of waterways that thread between islands and the mainland coast.
-This is some of the most scenic cruising on earth.
-Every turn reveals another waterfall, another glacier, another pod of orcas.
+Most Alaska cruises navigate the Inside Passage, a 1,000-mile network of waterways that thread between islands and the mainland coast from Juneau to Ketchikan.
+This is some of the most scenic cruising on earth — every turn reveals another waterfall, another glacier, another pod of orcas.
+But the Inside Passage is just the starting point.

-Alaska group bookings unlock significant benefits.
+Alaska group bookings unlock economics that individual travelers can’t access.
 Most cruise lines offer one free cabin for every 15 booked, and Alaska sailings frequently include complimentary shore excursion credits for groups.
-Our preferred partnerships with HX Expeditions and Silversea add additional perks like priority Zodiac boarding and exclusive onboard events.
+Regent Seven Seas is currently offering up to $1,000 in shipboard credit per suite on every Alaska voyage — stack that with group pricing and the value compounds fast.

 When to Go